 Heather L. Hodges, Executive Director joined the Gullah Geechee Corridor after serving as Pro Bono Counsel for almost a decade at Neighborhood Legal Services of the District of Columbia.
 She is an experienced, non-profit executive and attorney with significant experience in program design, resource development, fundraising, community engagement, communications, board relations, organizational development, capacity building, advocacy and strategic planning.
 An honors graduate from the Tulane University School of Law, Hodges began her legal career in private practice in Washington, D.C., as an Associate at the international law firm of Arnold & Porter LLP (now Arnold & Porter Kaye Scholer) and then as Counsel with Crowell and Moring LLP.
 She was the recipient of a 2010-2011 Women’s Law and Public Policy Fellowship from Georgetown Law School where she did field work exploring challenges to providing access to justice in Belize and organized programs on international human rights law.
 Ms. Hodges is also a documentary photographer who specializes in African, Afro-Latino and Hispanic culture with an emphasis on contemporary and traditional music and dance culture.
 She has traveled extensively including to Santiago de Cuba, Cuba, to study traditional Afro-Cuban dance; to La Sabana, Venezuela, for the Fiesta de San Juan; to Dakar, Senegal, to explore its contemporary music scene; and to Belize for Garifuna Settlement Day.
 She has also documented the roots of Delta blues and the Gathering at Geechee Kunda Festival in Georgia.
 Her photographs have been exhibited in Washington D.C. and London.

 Tonita R. Perry, APR has 24 years of diversified experience in the public relations/marketing communications field.
 Her qualifications include having worked in the nonprofit, public, and private sectors in such industries as travel and tourism, sports/entertainment, and issues management, in addition to her holding positions in public relations, marketing communications, and currently, entrepreneur.
 A public relations strategist since 1998, Ms. Perry has always specialized in integrated public relations strategies for individuals, organizations, corporations, government, and concepts.
-Dedicated to creating innovative ways of placing clients in the spotlight of the public eye through perceptual management of reputation, in 2005, she decided to open the doors of Eaddy Perry & Associates, Inc., after successfully consulting part-time for seven years.
+Dedicated to creating innovative ways of placing clients in the spotlight of the public eye through perceptual management of reputation, in 2005, she decided to open the doors of Eaddy Perry & Associates, Inc., a boutique agency, after successfully consulting part-time for seven years.

 The LDC is able to provide a variety of loan programs that can assist with most needs a small business could have.
 The LDC and its programs are structured to address the needs of underserved segments of the community.
 The LDC participates in many entrepreneurship activities with community resources, such as SCORE, the Small Business Development Center, and the Women’s Business Center.